aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 On your EC2 bastion instance, do the following:
 * 'exec' into the register container
 * enter the export statements you used in Step 10
-* identify yourself as a user by executing the command below (change org1 to match your org):
+* identify yourself as a user by executing the command below:

 ```bash
 export CORE_PEER_MSPCONFIGPATH=/etc/hyperledger/fabric/orgs/org1/user/msp